 “You have been spending far too much time in New York City and not doing what a journalist of your acumen should be doing, Ms. Porter.
 I dare say if you spend time with the people of this nation and listen to what they are saying, I mean really listen, you’d find that it is you and people like you who are sadly out of step with what the hard working men and women who are the heart and soul of this country want for them and their children.”

 Having no wish to lose control of this interview or allow Burress to use it to promote his agenda, Porter checked her natural combativeness.
 In a manner that had served her well in the past when dealing with politicians when she needed to knock them off their rhetorical soapbox, she attempted to steer the conversation away from where Burress was taking it and back to the crisis at hand.
-“By siding with Colonel Devin and members of the Arizona Home Guard you are pitting the people of your state against the Federal government.
+“By siding with Colonel Devin and members of the Arizona Home Guard, you are pitting the people of your state against the Federal government.
 What do you possibly hope to gain from such a confrontation?”

 Having expected the New York journalist to ask a question along those lines, Burress was more than prepared to respond, for this was a point several of the governors he had been in touch with had put to him.
 “As I was saying, Ms. Porter, when we use the term Federal government we must be careful not to confuse it with what passes for a government these days in Washington.
 Like I said, the bloated bureaucracy the President presides over bears no resemblance to what was envisioned by the men who framed the Constitution of the United States.”

-“Even if what you say is true, Governor, you cannot ignore the fact that the President, as the chief executive, has the duty, responsibility and authority to enforce the laws Congress enacts.
+“Even if what you say is true, Governor, you cannot ignore the fact that the President, as the chief executive, has the duty, responsibility, and authority to enforce the laws Congress enacts.
 This includes punishing criminal behavior, which is what the FBI was prevented from doing by Colonel Devin.”

-“Ignoring for a moment the fact the President is failing to faithfully carry out his duties by being selective as to what laws he choses to enforce and how he does so, particularly when it comes to border security and immigration, the biggest problems most Americans have with how this nation is governed is the way this President and many of his predecessors have resorted to the use of executive action, judicial activism and bureaucratic regulations to bypass Congress and follow an agenda that is all too often counter to the will of the people.”
+“Ignoring for a moment the fact the President is failing to faithfully carry out his duties by being selective as to what laws he chooses to enforce and how he does so, particularly when it comes to border security and immigration, the biggest problems most Americans have with how this nation is governed is the way this President and many of his predecessors have resorted to the use of executive action, judicial activism, and bureaucratic regulations to bypass Congress and follow an agenda that is all too often counter to the will of the people.”

 “You’re sounding like a politician, Governor, not a chief executive,” Porter shot back.
 “While I expect that would make a wonderful stump speech, what I want to know is what you intend to do to resolve the conflict that has brought your state to the edge of the abyss.”